 What Is Bagua a/k/a Baguazhang?

 Interestingly, Baguazhang is the only fighting art I know of which was specifically designed to fight against multiple attackers.
 Like Tai Chi, there is a primary form, which is variously called the “single palm change” and the unique exercise of “circle walking”.
+These exercises are essential in cultivating balance and fluidity, acting as a vital ingredient in the training of Bagua practitioners.

 Ba Gua Zhang Circle Walking